rati-ecosystem/rati-protocol/03-metadata-standard.md

     },
     "signature": {
       "type": "string",
-      "description": "A cryptographic signature of the asset’s metadata, signed by the node’s private key to ensure data integrity."
+      "description": "A cryptographic signature of the asset's metadata, signed by the node's private key to ensure data integrity."
     },
     "storage": {
       "type": "object",